This cod fish recipe lifts cod to the dinner party level. The sharpness of the olives adds a piquancy that you just wouldn't believe.

 I like to add a dollop of cream on top of each serving and then sprinkle chopped parsley on top.

-This baked fish recipe could be adapted for any fish - basa fish for instance.
+This baked fish recipe could be adapted for any fish - basa fish for instance - whatever is in stock on the day.
+There's no 'rules', it's your game!

 A simple method of cooking cod fillets or any white fish.
 Baked in the oven and in it own sauce - perfect.